fastrgv/Reliquarium/README.md

-# Reliquarium -- v 1.5.6 10may17
+# Reliquarium -- v 1.6.0

+**ver 1.6.0 -- 11nov17**

+* added prebuilt executables for msWindows;
+* added working build scripts for msWindows;

+* Updated linux scripts to use a) SFML v2.4.2;  b) AdaCore 2017;
+* Note that AdaCore 2017 works on OSX with no changes.
+* Added startup messages listing OGL profile & version;

-## See revision history at end of file
+## See older revision history at end of file

 ## Reliquarium Game Description
 Reliquarium is a very unique set of four 3D slider puzzles, all with a Crystal Skull theme.
+Works on Macs running OSX and PCs running Windows or GNU/Linux.

 A reckless raider from Indiana has plundered tombs and displaced ancient relics.
 The objective is to return each relic to the center of its cubical box by rearranging the numbered blocks back into their proper order.
 Colors and numerals help determine the proper order.